Gokul595/api_guard/README.md

 ### Sign In (Getting JWT access token)

-This will authenticate the resource (here User) with email and password and responds with access token, refresh token and access token expiry timestamp in response header.
+This will authenticate the resource (here User) with email and password and respond with access token, refresh token and access token expiry timestamp in response header.

 Example request: